Martinique New York on Broadway, Curio Collection by Hilton: Second story

-The second story included a foyer that led to a tea room and banquet room.
+The second story includes hallways leading west and east from the primary staircase and the southern bank of elevators.
+These hallways lead to a ballroom and conference rooms.
+Initially, the second story had a foyer that led to a tea room and banquet room, on the eastern side of the building.
 The foyer was decorated in the Louis XIV style, with carved, dark oak woodwork and walls completely covered in period tapestries.
 Within the foyer, there were carved wooden doors with inlaid paneled mirrors.
 The tea room had artificial stone walls covered with painted-green wooden grillages; the skylight over the entire room was concealed by rafters and grillage with entwined vines.
 Adjoining the tea room was the Flemish-style banquet room, furnished in dark oak.
-A mezzanine, overlooking the hotel's ground-level corridor, contained space for the hotel's orchestra, as well as reading and writing rooms.
-The hotel also contained ornate bronze elevator doors.
+The tea and banquet rooms have been replaced by the ballroom, which has plasterboard walls and ceilings, in addition to a floor with a carpet.